UNIVERSITY DEGREE: SCIENTIFIC DATA MANAGEMENT

 Program

-The first part of the course provides an understanding of the data science environment:
+The first part of the training course provides an understanding of the scientific data environment:

 • What is collaborative research?

-• How to fund research oriented towards data collection and analysis?
+• How can research focused on data collection and analysis be financed?

 • What are the strategies for developing data science projects?